THROTTLE INTERFACE MODULE (TIM) - Introduction

-(x) Busbars – As required
+(x) Busbars – As required.

 The TIM is constructed form heavy duty ABS plastic which has been plastic welded to ensure strength and longevity.
 The upper lid is hinged to allow easy access to the inside of the module.
 Six thumb screws are used to secure the lid to the lower section.

 LEFT: Throttle Interface Module (TIM).
-The three coloured 'traffic lights' can be seen as can the two series of LEDS, in-between the main cooling fans, that form part of the Interface Alert System (IAS) ( click to enlarge)
+The three coloured 'traffic lights' can be observed, as can the two series of LEDS, in-between the main cooling fans, that form part of the Interface Alert System (IAS) ( click to enlarge)

 To stop any foreign body from entering the module, the ‘mouse holes’ have been protected by low-grade wire mesh that is attached to the ABS plastic.

-Whitespace, Platforms and Ferrules
+White Space, Platforms and Ferrules

-Sectors, Traffic Lights and Oddities
+Sectors, Power Management Buttons and Oddities

 (i) Speedbrake deployment;